As pulblished on The Edge Weekly, 29 September 2025: Link to online article

-Mr Alan Chung and Mr Chow Chee Yen, our Senior Executive Directors of Tax Advisory & Compliance, recently shared their insights with The Edge on Budget 2026.
+Mr Alan Chung and Mr Chow Chee Yen, Senior Executive Directors of Tax Advisory & Compliance of Grant Thornton Malaysia, recently shared their insights with The Edge on Budget 2026.

 Excerpts from the article: